AlphaKretin/colress-bot/README.md

 # poke-bot
-Repo for my Pokémon Discord bot, very WIP
+Repo for Colress, my Pokémon Discord Bot.
+I'd describe it here but it's basically just a backup.